emacs-mirror/emacs/mps/manual/source/reference/index.rst

 <h4>Description</h4>

-Currently, the only type of message that supports this property is :c:func:`mps_message_type_gc`, such messages are generated whenever a garbage collection completes.
+Currently, the only type of message that supports this property is :c:type:`mps_message_type_gc`, such messages are generated whenever a garbage collection completes.
 This method returns the size of the set of objects that were condemned in that collection, but survived.

 <h4>Example</h4>